 As you prepare for this all-important culminating experience, you are advised to carefully read the ELED/SEED 498 syllabus and the Student Teaching Handbook to familiarize yourself with the required assignments and expectations.
-You must attend the pre- and post-student teaching seminars, Week 8 or 9 Mock Interview and Discussion Panel Seminar and complete all required assignments, as well as meet the expectations of your cooperating teacher and university supervisor in order to successfully complete this final semester of your program, earn a passing grade for ELED/SEED 498 and be eligible for licensure.
+You must attend the student teaching seminars, portfolio presentations and School of Education Pinning Ceremony as scheduled along with completing all required assignments as outlined in this handbook.
+You will also need to meet the expectations of your cooperating teacher and university supervisor to successfully complete this final semester of your program, earning a passing grade for ELED/SEED 498 and be eligible for licensure.
 Listed below are general suggestions to follow for a successful student teaching experience:

-- Make your role as teacher your priority you are not to request to be excused early or allowed to report late because of work schedules or personal business. - Be an active member of the school community.
-Attend all school meetings and events that your cooperating teacher is expected to attend, perform duties as required, participate and volunteer. - Dress professionally with the exception of special dress days per your assigned school. - Act and speak like a teacher.
-You are there to be a teacher, not a "buddy" to the children and adolescents you will be teaching. - Protect yourself from the slightest suspicion of misconduct with students. - Treat all students and school information with the utmost confidentiality. - Read and meticulously follow all policies of the school to which you are assigned. - Be respectful and behave professionally with students, parents, colleagues, administrators, supervisors, and community members. - Attend all university seminars and meetings. - Seek opportunities to learn more about teaching subscribe to a teaching journal, surf the web, visit the library, and collaborate with your student teaching peers and educational professionals. - Prepare!
-Develop your organization skills, obtain appropriate materials, set up a grade book, start an "ideas" file, graciously accept resources your cooperating teacher and others share with you. - Avoid "water cooler" talk. - Engage students through planning, enthusiasm, motivation, and classroom management. - Accept constructive criticism and adjust teaching accordingly. - Manage time well (both assignment deadlines and classroom). - Stay healthy!
-Get lots of sleep, take vitamins, drink lots of water, and wash your hands often.
+- Make your role as teacher your priority you are expected to be at your assigned school on time and stay for the full teacher contracted day.
+Any exceptions must be approved by your Cooperating Teacher and University Supervisor. - Be an active member of the school community.
+Attend all school meetings and events that your cooperating teacher is expected to attend, perform duties as required, participate and volunteer. - Dress professionally except for special dress days per your assigned school. - Act and speak like a teacher.
+You are there to be a teacher.
+Build professional studentteacher relationships. - Protect yourself from the slightest suspicion of misconduct with students. - Treat all students and school information with the utmost confidentiality. - Read and meticulously follow all policies of the school to which you are assigned. - Be respectful and behave professionally with students, parents, colleagues, administrators, supervisors, and community members. - Attend all university seminars and meetings. - Seek opportunities to learn more about teaching subscribe to a teaching journal, browsing the internet for professional articles, listen to educational podcasts, seek professional development opportunities, and collaborate with your student teaching peers and educational professionals. - Prepare!
+Develop your organization skills, obtain appropriate resources, become familiar with grading systems, develop a system for tracking important student information, create an "ideas" toolbox to save for future use, graciously accept resources your cooperating teacher and others share with you. - Be a positive influence on others and avoid unprofessional interactions. - Engage students through planning, enthusiasm, motivation, and classroom management. - Accept constructive criticism and adjust teaching accordingly. - Manage time well (both assignment deadlines and classroom). - Stay healthy!
+Make time for your own health and well-being.